aamiralihere/discount-service/README.md

 ![Alt Text](images/discount-service-Swagger-UI.png)

 **5. Test with Postman**
+- The API is protected by Basic Authentication so to test in Postman:

+- Go to the Authorization tab.
+- Select Basic Auth.
+- Enter the following credentials and save:
+  - Username: admin
+  - Password: adminpassword
-- Send a POST request by adding the below given request body to this URL in the postman **http://localhost:8080/discount/calculate**
+- Send a POST request by adding the below given request body to this URL in the postman **http://localhost:8080/discount/api/calculate**

 **Request Body for Postman**
 ```
-{
 "user": {
         "userTypes": [
             "CUSTOMER",
             "EMPLOYEE"
         ],
-        "createdDate": "2024-04-09T19:21:44.844"
+        "createdDate": "2024-11-04T19:21:44.844"
     },
     "items": [
         {